Consolidated cloud onboarding

 The checklist and lifecycle approvals

 Users repeatedly told us they struggled to understand their approval status or maturity level.
-We redesigned the checklist to make system status, remaining work, and required documentation more clear.
+I redesigned the checklist to make system status, remaining work, and required documentation more clear.

 Showing progress for each maturity level helped users understand why some approvals were reset.
 The previous design left users confused when an approval they already received was reset.